EStog/QuantityEr/README.md

 # QuantityEr

-A program to obtain results amounts of complex queries to GitHub.
+A program to obtain result amounts of complex queries to GitHub.